11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 • 6

-We will break for lunch and then take a guided tour of Moulay Idrissi.
-Moulay Idriss Zerhoun is a sacred town in Morocco, cradled in the foothills of the Rif Mountains.
+We will break for lunch and then take a guided tour of Moulay Idriss.
+Moulay Idriss Zerhoun is a sacred town in Morocco, nestled in the foothills of the Rif Mountains.
 Named after Moulay Idriss I, the founder of the Idrisid dynasty and revered as a saint, it holds immense spiritual significance as the site of his tomb.
 Pilgrims flock to this holy town to pay their respects and seek blessings.
 Its labyrinthine streets, whitewashed buildings, and scenic vistas make it a charming destination.
 Perched atop a hill, it offers panoramic views of the surrounding countryside.
 Moulay Idriss Zerhoun exudes a tranquil aura and serves as a testament to Morocco's rich cultural and religious heritage.
-We will continue traveling for 2 hours to reach Fez.
+We will then continue traveling for about two hours to reach Fez.

 3 hours Admission ticket free